-At the time of inspection the property was found to be in fair condition having regard to its character and age with items of disrepair noted which can be remedied during the course of routine maintenance and repair.
+At the time of inspection the property was found to be in a fair condition having regard to its age and character.
+A small number of items were noted as requiring attention and repairs should be carried out to these without causing any further damage to the property.